Construction Dashboard in Power BI: Project Controls with BIM Data

 This is where Frame steps in.
 We provide multiple Power BI templates that users can choose from.
 These templates are created with careful attention to design and best practices, allowing you to start customizing your data immediately while ensuring the best possible user experience for your team.

-Learn more about Frame’s Power BI features →
+Learn more about Frame’s Power BI construction dashboard features →

 What Should a Project Dashboard Include?